All Episodes

 That's just three nuclear weapons.

-Now, when you think of what you can buy in terms of top-notch people doing exciting research with the best equipment, and I get angry at what I call the ancient academics suggesting that Carl Sagan did this in one place that, you know, you've got to have freedom to do good research and Hey, I've been to Los Alamos, I've been to Oak Ridge, I've been to Hanford, and a whole bunch of other places doing highly classified research, and I'll tell you something, I've got the best equipment around, some of the best people around, and you know, the public isn't aware of it.
+Now, when you think of what you can buy in terms of top-notch people doing exciting research with the best equipment, and I get angry at what I call the ancient academics suggesting, Carl Sagan did this in one place, that, you know, you've got to have freedom to do good research.

-New Mexico, what's there besides sand?
+New Mexico, what's there besides sands?

-I don't mean just classified programs whose existence you know.
+I don't mean just classified programs whose existence, you know.

-Yeah, real black-budget.
+Yeah, real black budget.

-I mean, the stealth aircraft was built, 52 of them I think it was, were built Over 10 billion dollars was spent in something like a 15 year period before anything was said to the public about it.
+Over $10 billion was spent in something like a 15-year period before anything was said to the public about it.

-So, what I'm trying to say is, not that there haven't been strange leaps, but on the most sophisticated technology, we really have no way to judge whether the new developments per billion dollars spent is high or low.
+So what I'm trying to say is not that there haven't been strange leaps, but on the most sophisticated technology, we really have no way to judge whether the new developments per billion dollars spent is high or low.

 I follow you.

-And so, it's one of the difficulties, it's one of the things wrong with having such a large black budget.
+It's one of the things wrong with having such a large black budget.

-Not only can money be wasted, but all kinds of good stuff can go on and the public isn't benefiting because of the classified nature of the projects.
+Not only can money be wasted, but all kinds of good stuff can go on, and the public isn't benefiting because of the classified nature of the projects.

-Things that could have assisted us in all kinds of other areas, we don't know about because it's classified.
+Things that could have assisted us in all kinds of other areas we don't know about because it's classified.

-There's a whole area here for public discussion that doesn't get discussed.
+All right, so, you know, there's a whole area here for public discussion that doesn't get discussed.

-Very recently, this will take a moment to explain Stanton, very recently I had a sighting of a disc.
+Very recently, I had a sighting of a disc.

-I'm talking about four days ago now, five days ago.
+I'm talking about four days ago now, five days ago now.

-It wasn't just mine and here's how it happened.
+It wasn't just mine, and here's how it happened.

 I'll do it very quickly.

-It was 1140 in the morning.
+It was 11.40 in the morning.

-My wife and I went down to shut our gate That's after the local UPS and you know, so forth have come.
+That's after the local UPS and, you know, so forth have come.

-And so I ran in and got my binoculars, and I was able to resolve then, at the end of the contrail, that it was a military jet.
+And so I ran in and got my binoculars, and I was able to resolve then at the end of the contrail that it was a military jet.

 No big deal.

-Um, and I began to go back into the house.
+And I began to go back into the house.

 My wife said, what the hell is that?